PetyoPlPetrov/QL/README.md

 # Overview

-    The app is just a consumer.
+    The app (every app in quicklux/apps) is just a consumer.
 The UI components (dump and smart) are situated in UI folder.
-    The encapluslated busines logic of every feaure is placed  into  quicklux/quicklux-utils/lib/ as folder features.
+    The encapluslated busines logic of every feaure is placed  into  quicklux/quicklux-utils/lib/ as folder/features.
-    Themes designed for all futures websites are placed into quicklux/themes folder Functional composition is used to compose mre complex behaviour for
+    Themes designed for all futures websites are placed into quicklux/themes folder.

+    Functional composition is used to compose more complex behaviour for:
     -  autorizarion and authentication - verifyPermissions in utils
     -  FoodBuilder - the loading,error and data cases during its declaration.
     Iversion of control using context for FoodBuilder.

     Encapsulating all request flows and giving declarative api using useDelaiedApi.
     StateMachine-like pattern to ensure declarative approach in data flow.

+    NX is used here only as boilerplate generator.